MicrosoftDocs/architecture-center/docs/guide/blockchain/multiparty-compute-content.md

 Since secure enclaves have the capability to remotely attest themselves to other enclaves, you can design a multiple organization network where the system runs from the enclaves.
 This approach is called the *trusted execution environment*.

-Azure offers a managed service called [Azure Confidential Ledger](/azure/confidential-ledger/overview) that lets you run a blockchain model on secure enclaves.
+[Azure Confidential Ledger](/azure/confidential-ledger/overview) is an Azure-managed service that allows you to run blockchain models on secure enclaves.

 Finally, you could choose a centralized system, which offers immutability and trustworthiness.
 [Azure SQL Database ledger](/azure/azure-sql/database/ledger-overview) offers the trust needed for multiparty computing in a relational database.
 You may not need a decentralized consensus, but just the immutability aspect of the ledger.